sci-ndp/dspaces-api/README.md

 ## Installation

-Instructions for setting up the environment and installing dependencies will be provided soon.

-## Usage

-Guidelines for running the FastAPI application and accessing the API endpoints will be added.
+For detailed instructions on installing, configuring, and accessing the sciDX API, please see the [Installation Guide](docs/installation.md).

 ## Contributing

 We welcome contributions from the community.
-Detailed guidelines will be provided in the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+Detailed guidelines will be provided in the [CONTRIBUTING.md](docs/contributing.md) file.

 ## License

-This project is licensed under the "some license".
-See the [LICENSE](LICENSE) file for more details.
+This project is licensed under the [MIT License](LICENSE).